RAF Brize Norton: United States Air Force

-From September 1953, units equipped with the Boeing B-47E Stratojet six-engined bombers began to be deployed to Brize Norton on 90-day temporary deployments, with boom-equipped Boeing KC-97G Stratofreighters also being deployed in support from December 1954.
-Brize Norton was closed for runway repairs in 1956.
-Later deployments included KC-97 and Boeing KC-135 Stratotanker and the first Convair B-58 Hustler and Boeing B-52 Stratofortress bombers to land in the United Kingdom.
+From September 1953, units equipped with the Boeing B-47E Stratojet six-engined bombers began to be deployed to Brize Norton on 90-day temporary deployments, with boom-equipped Boeing KC-97G Stratofreighters deployed in support from December 1954.
+In 1956, Brize Norton was closed for runway repairs.
+Later deployments included KC-97 and Boeing KC-135 Stratotanker, and the first Convair B-58 Hustler and Boeing B-52 Stratofortress bombers to land in the United Kingdom.

-From 1958, B-47 deployments changed from 90-day temporary deployments to 30-day Operation Reflex alerts, in which the aircraft did little flying, but were held at a high degree of readiness (armed with nuclear bombs) on special aprons on the south side of the airbase.
+From 1958, B-47 deployments changed from 90-day temporary deployments to 30-day Operation Reflex alerts, in which the aircraft did little flying, but were held at a high degree of readiness, armed with nuclear bombs, on special aprons on the south side of the airbase.
 In September 1964, the USAF announced that Reflex operations would cease and that Brize Norton would be returned to the RAF.

 Back to Royal Air Force control

 With RAF Lyneham, the home of RAF Transport Command's Bristol Britannia and De Havilland Comet fleets operating at capacity, the planned introduction to RAF service of the Vickers VC10 and Short Belfast created a requirement for an additional major strategic transport airfield.
 The planned withdrawal of the USAF, its long runway and close proximity to army bases in the south of England, resulted in Brize Norton being selected for the role in 1963.

-While the base was formally returned to the RAF on 1 April 1965, the last SAC aircraft, a B-47E of the 380th Bombardment Wing left the base on 3 April, while USAF personnel finally left on 31 May.
+The base was formally returned to the RAF on 1 April 1965.
+The last SAC aircraft, a B-47E of the 380th Bombardment Wing left the base on 3 April.
+USAF personnel left on 31 May.

-Both No. 10 Squadron, equipped with the Vickers VC10 C.1 jet transport and No. 53 Squadron equipped with the Short Belfast C.1 heavy lift turboprop freighter moved from RAF Fairford in May 1967.
+In May 1967, No. 10 Squadron, equipped with the Vickers VC10 C.1 jet transport and No. 53 Squadron equipped with the Short Belfast C.1 heavy lift turboprop freighter moved from RAF Fairford.
 As facilities at Brize Norton were still unfinished, they used RAF Lyneham as a passenger terminal until October 1968.